Grievance

 A Grievance is premised on the belief that there has been a violation of the Collective Agreement.

-If you encounter a situation that you think might be a grievance talk to your Faculty Representative (faculty) or your Steward (librarians and archivists) as soon as possible and/or reach out to the UWOFA Member Services Officer.
+If you encounter a situation that you think might be a grievance talk to your steward as soon as possible and/or reach out to the UWOFA Member Services Officer.

 If you ever receive a Notice of Investigation, UWOFA staff and the Grievance Committee are available to assist you through the process.
-The earlier the Member Services Officer, the Professional Officer and/or the Grievance Officer get involved, the better.
+The earlier the Member Services Officer, and/or the Grievance Officer get involved, the better.
 We can provide you with concrete suggestions on how to proceed.

-UWOFA has a Grievance Policy, a Grievance Officer and a Grievance Committee.
+UWOFA has a Grievance Policy, a Grievance Officer, an Associate Grievance Officer and a Grievance Committee.

 UWOFA is here to support and protect Members on all aspects of your work.
 We field hundreds of inquiries each year: